2026 International Ultrasonics Symposium Challenge

 October 4 -8, 2026: During the conference all accepted participants will have their posters on site during the Challenge poster session, the top three in each category (i.e., speed of sound and attenuation) will present their work during the Challenge oral session.
 Award ceremony will be at the end of the oral session

 Data format: The downloaded Matlab data are named “Dataset_1_ L74.mat” to “Dataset_N_ L74.mat” and “Dataset_1_L115.mat” to “Dataset_N_L115.mat”.
 The order and the names of files have no meaning except the suffix indicates what transducer was use (_L74 and _L115 for L7-4 and L11-5, respectively).
 Each mat file contains the full transmit receive RF matrices of size 128 by 128 by Number of time samples.
-The first and second dimensions are the transmit and receive element respectively and the third dimension is time sampled at the rate specified in in a structure variable also describing the properties of the transducers.
-With this, the participants are completely blind to the nature of the data.
+The first and second dimensions are the receive and transmit element, respectively, and the third dimension is time sampled at the rate specified in a structure variable also describing the properties of the transducers.
+With this, the participants are completely blind to the nature of the data

 Result format: Participants must adhere strictly to the following format for their results.
 Participants can submit results for SoS or Att or both following the following guidelines: